Today, we’ll walk you through 9 pizza styles you can make at home to help you improve your pizza-baking skills.

-This pizza also has a different way of topping the pizza where you start with the pepperoni, cheese, then toppings, and finally the thick patched tomato sauce at the top.
+This pizza also has a different way of topping, starting with the pepperoni, cheese, toppings, and finally, the thick patched tomato sauce at the top.

 Don’t be afraid to place a fresh garnish at the top to make the pizza attractive.
 Remember, you don’t need to oil this pan to get the oil flavor.

 - Crust: Thick, buttery, crunchy crust with a caramelized cheese perimeter.

 - Topping: pepperoni and tomato sauce.